 - Dark spots are not visible through the viewfinder.
 If you see dark spots through your viewfinder, the dust has settled on your mirror, not your sensor.

 The camera sensor is a fragile part of any camera, and must be handled with extreme care.
-We highly suggest you take your camera to be serviced by a professional camera technician if you have any doubts about your ability to clean your camera sensor after reading these instructions.
+If you don’t feel comfortable cleaning it yourself, we highly suggest you take your camera to be serviced by a professional camera technician.
 Self-cleaning comes with risks and may void your warranty, so if you decide to clean your own sensor, you must be willing to accept the associated risks.

 - A fully charged camera battery